 Is my information kept secure?

 Cornwall Council is committed to securing your NHS Numbers from unauthorised access, use or disclosure.
-Databases are heavily encrypted and password protected.
+The Council’s IT systems are encrypted and password protected.
 They are viewed only by those who have specific rights to access that information.
-Council employees must abide by the laws of the Data Protection Act.
+Council employees must abide by the laws of the UK GDPR and the Data Protection Act.
 Our employees receive regular Data Protection training.
 Access to information is also strictly controlled based on the role of the professional.
-For example social workers will only have access to information that is relevant to carrying out of their care duties.
+For example, social workers will only have access to information that is relevant to carrying out of their care duties.

 What to do if you want to see information we hold about you

-The Data Protection Act provides members of the public with a right to request copies of documented information that the council holds about them.
+The UK GDPR provides members of the public with a right to request copies of documented information that the council holds about them.
 This is called the right of Subject Access.
-Find out how to access your personal data, including details of the information needed by the council to progress your request.
-You can view the Council's Subject Access Request Policy on our Data Protection pages.
+Find out how to access your personal data, including details of the information needed by the council to progress your request at this link Data Protection pages.

 What to do if you are concerned about how we use your NHS number

-You can contact either your social worker or named worker to ask about use of your data.
-Alternatively you can contact our Information Governance team.
+You can contact our Information Governance team about the use of your NHS Number.
 Details about how to contact them can be found below:

 Data Protection Officer

 You also have the right to object to the processing of your NHS Number in this way.
 This will not stop you from receiving care, but may result in the benefits outlined above not being realised.
 To help you decide, we will discuss with you how this may affect our ability to provide you with care, and any other options you have.